(Updated Guide) Sinusitis VA Rating and Disability Compensation

 Real-Life Example: Securing an Increased VA Rating

-A 40-year-old Army veteran struggled with chronic sinusitis since his deployment in Iraq.
+A 40-year-old Army veteran has struggled with chronic sinusitis since his deployment in Iraq.
 His sinusitis VA rating was 10%, but his symptoms worsened—frequent sinus infections, severe headaches, and breathing issues requiring antibiotics monthly.

 Determined to secure a fair rating, he submitted new medical evidence, a sinus CT scan showing nasal obstruction, and a crucial nexus letter from his ENT specialist linking his condition to service.
 With professional support, the veteran’s rating increased to 30%, reflecting his condition’s severity, finally securing the VA compensation he deserved.